Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

 ## Background
 After the reads are demultiplexed, we have Fastq files for each individual.
 These Fastq files need to go through preprocessing steps to ensure quality control before they can be used for any downstream analysis.
 These steps typically include 1) trimming adapters, and 2) prunning data that does not meet set quality thresholds.
 This step will be using the program **fastp** to preprocess the Fastq files in a single step.  \
   \
-The following script is written as an array which ....
+The following script is written as an array job which allows many jobs to be submitted at once through a single script.
   \
 We will then use the progrma **multiqc** to aggregate the fastp results for each individual into a single report.
 ### Inputs